Fast Breast MRI Available to Women with Average Breast Cancer Risk

 - The out-of-pocket cost of $400, collected at the time of imaging, is less expensive than a traditional MRI when not covered by insurance.

-Fast breast MRI tests are performed at Duke Raleigh Hospital, Duke University Hospital, Duke Regional Hospital, Duke Cancer Center, Duke Imaging Arringdon, and Duke Imaging Holly Springs.
+Abbreviated breast MRI tests are performed at Duke University Hospital, Duke Cancer Center, Duke Imaging Arringdon, and Duke Imaging Holly Springs.
 A referral from your primary care provider or breast imaging specialist is required to schedule an appointment.